jakobadam/origo-desktops/README.md

 $ pip install -e git+https://github.com/jakobadam/pywinrm@cli#egg=pywinrm
 ```

 Note: I have an outstanding pull-request in the upstream pywinrm repo: https://github.com/diyan/pywinrm/pull/42.
 Therefore I pip install the branch.
+For more example of how to use the winrm cli have a look at: https://github.com/jakobadam/pywinrm/blob/cli/winrm/cli.py